Symmetry meets AI: The Physics template

 What we want to find out is whether the FCNN, at some level, organizes the information according to possible symmetries that may be present in the original potential.
 To study this, the binary classification problems we give our FCNNs are themselves designed to belong to one of 5 symmetry classes: invariant according to reflection, discrete translation, continuous translation, continuous rotation, or problems without a known symmetry.
 Note that at this stage we do not provide these labels to the FCNN.

 We build an FCNN with 20 layers of 200 neurons each, and train it to classify the points according to whether they belong to the contours or to the background.

-At this point, it is important to remember that we are not teaching a CNN to recognize shapes in a full image, but training an FCNN on individual pixels to be classified in either of two classes: only after we complete an epoch have all the selected pixels been seen by the FCNN.
+At this point, it is important to remember that we are not teaching a CNN to recognize shapes in a full image, but training an FCNN on individual points to be classified in either of two classes: we are feeding the FCNN individual lines of a table of coordinates in no particular order, and asking it to perform a binary classification for each of these pairs of coordinates, i.e. to predict whether a given point or pixel belongs to the contour or to the background.
+In practice, the pairs of coordinates are fed by batches in random order without regard to their respective positions in the 2D space of the original image, i.e. a random flattening procedure.
+Only after a whole epoch has the FCNN seen all the points (coordinate pairs) that were selected from the image.

-We use {\tt fastai}'s \cite{fastai} one-cycle policy~\cite{leslie_smith} for 300 epochs, at which point the FCNN has typically reached an accuracy of $99.9\%$.
-Note that we are not concerned with training error vs. validation or test error, as we have not introduced noise, and we are not looking for the FCNN to generalize in order to perform inference on similar binary classification problems.
+We use {\tt fastai} \cite{fastai} with a one-cycle policy~\cite{leslie_smith}, maximum learning rate of $5 \times 10^{-3}$, batch size of 8,000 (or less if there are fewer points in the input data) using a training/validation split of $80\%/20\%$ for 300 epochs.